ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ##### 8.1.2.2 Basic Auth - LDAP User Store

-A LDAP user store can be used to validate the `Authorization` header in the HTTP request that contains the GraphQL document.
+An LDAP user store can be used to validate the `Authorization` header in the HTTP request that contains the GraphQL document.

 ###### Example: Imperative Basic Auth with LDAP User Store